jorgearteiro/azurefiles-actions-aks/README.md

     export AZURE_STORAGE_CONNECTION_STRING=$(az storage account show-connection-string -n ${STORAGE_ACCOUNT_NAME} -g ${AKS_AND_STORAGE_ACCOUNT_RG} -o tsv)
     ```

-3. Create the premium file share using the `az storage share create` command.
+3. Create the 100Gb premium file share using the `az storage share create` command.
 We are using `metadatacaching` as share name.
 If you change this name, you also have to change `arc-runners-set-pv.yaml` file to reflect this change.

     ```bash
-    az storage share create -n metadatacaching --connection-string $AZURE_STORAGE_CONNECTION_STRING
+    az storage share create -n metadatacaching --quota 100 --connection-string $AZURE_STORAGE_CONNECTION_STRING
     ```

 ## Installing ARC Runners Scaleset Controler